binsec/rosa/doc/src/extensions/fuzzers.md

     // ...
 }
 ```
-The compiler should tell you what to implement.
-Essentially, the `FuzzerBackend` trait guarantees a
+The compiler should guide you through the implementation.
+Essentially, the `FuzzerBackend` trait
-stable interface to the rest of the ROSA library and toolchain, while the backend has to provide
+guarantees a stable interface to the rest of the ROSA library and toolchain, while the backend has
-some implementations to guarantee this interface.
-You can look at `src/fuzzer/aflpp.rs` (the AFL++
+to provide some implementations to guarantee this interface.
+You can look at `src/fuzzer/aflpp.rs`
-fuzzer backend) for inspiration.
+(the AFL++ fuzzer backend) for inspiration.